 No. Transition and Physical Risk Objective Target Value 1.
-Minimum reduction in Greenhouse Gas (GHG) Intensity (Scope 1+2+3 ) relative to Parent Index 50% 2.
-Minimum average reduction (per annum) in GHG Intensity relative to GHG Intensity at the Base Date 10% 3.
-Minimum active weight in High Climate Impact sector relative to the Parent Index as defined in Appendix 3 0% 4.
-Minimum Increase in aggregate weight in companies setting targets relative to the aggregate weight of such companies in the Eligible Universe as defined in Section 2.1.
-Companies Setting Targets are defined in Appendix 3 20% 5.
-Minimum reduction in Weighted Average Potential Emissions Intensity relative to Parent Index 50%
+Minimum reduction in Greenhouse Gas (GHG) Intensity (Scope 1+2+3 6) relative to Parent Index 50% 2.
+Minimum average reduction (per annum) in GHG Intensity relative to GHG Intensity at the Base Date 7 10% 3.
+Minimum active weight in High Climate Impact Sector relative to Parent Index as defined in Appendix 6 0% 4.
+Minimum increase in the aggregate weight of Companies Setting Targets relative to the aggregate Parent Index weight of such companies that meet the eligibility criteria.
+Companies Setting Targets are defined in Appendix 6 and eligibility criteria are defined in Section 2.1.
+20% 5.
+Minimum reduction in Weighted Average Potential Emissions Intensity relative to Parent Index 50% 6.
+Minimum increase in weighted average Low Carbon Transition (LCT) Score relative to Parent Index Please see more detail on LCT Score in Appendix 3 10%

-&lt;sup>7 Prior to the May 2020 Semi-Annual Index Review (SAIR) of the Indexes, the Weighted Average Carbon Emissions Intensity has been calculated based on Scope 1+2 Emissions.
+6 Prior to the May 2020 Semi-Annual Index Review (SAIR) of the Indexes, the Weighted Average Carbon Emissions Intensity has been calculated based on Scope 1+2 Emissions.

-&lt;sup>8 Prior to the May 2020 Semi-Annual Index Review (SAIR) of the Indexes, the average reduction in WACI has been calculated using Scope 1+2 Emissions since Inception.
+7 Prior to the May 2020 Semi-Annual Index Review (SAIR) of the Indexes, the average reduction in WACI has been calculated using Scope 1+2 Emissions since Inception.